Which Travel Conferences Should You Attend from June through December of 2026?

 The Festival was founded by Matthias Zeitler, owner of Coworking Bankso (watch vlog below):

 On their website they promote "don't just attend an event; transform your life and achieve true freedom!"
 One thing is certain, it's tough to beat the location.
-Bansko is a lovely mountain village.
+Bansko is a lovely European, Balkans mountain village with plenty of gorgeous scenery and exciting, adventurous things to do.

 I can't label Banko Nomad Fest as a "fully-loaded" or "showcase" conference, as it appears to be unique in its own right and doesn't fall into either category.
 I've personally never been to one.